 Hurt, Jones help No. 2 Duke beat Boston College 88-49 in ACC

-Hurt, Jones help No. 2 Duke beat Boston College 88-49 in ACCDuke forward Matthew Hurt (21) shoots while Boston College forward CJ Felder (0) and guard Derryck Thornton (11) watch during the first half of an NCAA basketball game in Durham, N.C., Tuesday, Dec.
-31, 2019.
-(AP Photo/Gerry Broome)

-DURHAM, N.C.
-(AP) -- Duke had Tre Jones back healthy at the point and freshman Matthew Hurt rolling with a confident stroke.
+DURHAM, N.C. — Duke had Tre Jones back healthy at the point and freshman Matthew Hurt rolling with a confident stroke.
 Just the way the second-ranked Blue Devils wanted to dive into the bulk of the Atlantic Coast Conference schedule.

 Hurt scored 20 of his season-high 25 points before halftime to help Duke beat Boston College 88-49 on Tuesday night, while Jones had 10 assists in his return from a foot injury that had cost him two games.